 - Medjool dates: Maple syrup or date syrup (3 tablespoons), or additional ripe banana for less sweetness intensity.

-📝 Tips for Making Baked Red Lentil Protein Pancakes
+📝 Tips for Making Baked Red Lentil Blended Pancakes

 These additional tips will help you get the best results from this recipe.